-The Company has appointed the CFO to oversee the continuous disclosure practices of the Company and its controlled entity.
-In the event the CFO is absent or on leave, the MD/CEO will act in this capacity.
+The MD will oversee the continuous disclosure practices of the Company and its controlled entity.
+In the event the MD is absent or on leave, the EGM will act in this capacity.
 The responsibilities of this role include:

 - Reviewing all statutory regulatory or tender reports submitted to or made by the Company and its controlled entity, and to report or recommend to the Board as appropriate; - Ensuring that public announcements are made in a timely manner in accordance with an established vetting procedure to ensure that the announcements are factual and do not omit any material information; - Ensuring before its release to the market, a final draft announcement has been circulated to the Board for review and approval by writing; - Overseeing and coordinating the timing and disclosure of information to the ASX, analysts, brokers, shareholders, the media and public; and - Educating directors and staff of the Company's statutory disclosure obligations and internal procedures when in the possession of price sensitive information in accordance with the strict rules on insider trading.